-With the above notion of weight-distorted cost, we define the cumulative regret $R_n$ as $R_n = \sum_{k=1}^K T_k(n) \mu_k\, - n \mu_*$, where $T_k(n)= \sum_{m=1}^n I(I_m=k)$ is the number of times arm $k$ is pulled up to time $n$.
-The expected regret can be written as $\E R_n = \sum_{k=1}^K \E[T_k(n)] \Delta_k$, where $\Delta_k = \mu_k - \mu_*$ denotes the gap between the weight-distorted costs of the optimal arm and of arm $k$.
-Note that this definition of regret arises from the interpretation that each arm $k$ is associated with a deterministic value $\mu_k$.
-The least possible cumulative cost that can be suffered in $n$ rounds is thus $n \mu_*$, while that suffered by a given strategy is $\sum_{k=1}^K T_k(n) \mu_k$.
+where $T_k(n)= \sum_{m=1}^n I(I_m=k)$ is the number of times arm $k$ is pulled up to time $n$.
+The expected regret can be written as $\E R_n = \sum_{k=2}^K \E[T_k(n)] \Delta_k.$ Note that this definition of regret arises from the interpretation that each arm $k$ is associated with a deterministic value $\mu_k$.
+The highest possible cumulative reward that can be accumulated in $n$ rounds is thus $n \mu_1$, while that accumulated by a given strategy is $\sum_{k=1}^K T_k(n) \mu_k$.
 Thus, the regret as defined above is a measure of the rate at which a strategy converges to playing the optimal arm in the sense of weighted or distorted reward.
 Our goal is to design algorithms that have the lowest expected regret.

 We remark that the regret performance measure, as defined above, is explicitly defined within a stochastic model for rewards.
-Thus, low-regret algorithms designed for the nonstochastic setting, e.g., EXP3 \citep{Auer02NonSto}, are not inherently suitable for this problem, as they do not factor in the distortion caused in (expected) reward.
-A similar observation holds for conventional stochastic bandit algorithms such as UCB, and algorithms sensitive to arm reward variances such as UCB-V \citep{AudMunSze09:UCBV} -- once weight distortion is incorporated, the algorithm will converge to an arm that is not weight-distorted value optimal.
-Thus, applying a variance-sensitive algorithm (like UCB-V) will still yield linear regret in the distorted setting.
+Thus, low-regret algorithms designed for the non-stochastic setting, e.g., EXP3~\cite{Auer02NonSto}, are not inherently suitable for this problem, as they do not factor in the distortion caused in (expected) reward.
+A similar observation holds for conventional stochastic bandit algorithms such as UCB, and algorithms sensitive to arm reward variances such as UCB-V~\cite{AudMunSze09:UCBV} -- once weight distortion is incorporated, the algorithm can converge to an arm that is not weight-distorted value optimal.
+Thus, applying a variance-sensitive algorithm (like UCB-V) may still yield linear regret in the distorted setting.